 Knowledge Base

 A number of articles in this Knowledge Base fall in the category of Best Practices.
 The info in each article is not just my opinion.
-Instead, I’m sharing hard-won knowledge gained through being in the audiobook industry almost 20 years, listening to hundreds of audiobooks, attending continuous training and conferences, judging in the Voice Arts […]
+Instead, I’m sharing hard-won knowledge gained through being in the audiobook industry for 20 years, listening to hundreds of audiobooks, attending continuous training and conferences, judging in the Voice Arts […]

 Thanks to narrator Travis Baldree for his permission to republish this essay that he originally posted on Facebook.
 Hey, so I’ve been doing this for a few years now, and I have some notes that, if you are new, you may find useful.
 1) Be nice to everyone.
 2) Learn and internalize the best […]